jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 ### Count the words

 The `wc` program (word count) counts the number of lines, words, and characters in one or more files.
-Make sure you are in the `emily` directory, then enter the following command:
+Make sure you are in the `data` directory, then enter the following command:

     wc *.txt